Suffixaufnahme: Korean

-Korean is a language that exhibits the patterns of case stacking.
-In general, Korean prohibits a nominal from bearing both the nominative and the accusative case at the same time.
-However, the nominal can appear in either the dative case, the nominative case, or the accusative case, or in multiple cases where one stacked on top on the other.
+Korean exhibits the patterns of case stacking.
+In general, the language prohibits a nominal from bearing both the nominative and the accusative cases at the same time.
+However, the nominal can appear in the dative case, the nominative case, or the accusative case or in multiple cases in which one is stacked on top of the other.

 In this example, the nominative case morpheme -ka is optionally suffixed to the subject (i.e., "Chulsoo") in addition to the dative suffix -eykey.
-The nature and assignment of -ka in the context of case-stacking is an ongoing debate.
-In addition, the acceptance of case-stacking in Korean speakers may vary upon context.
-Some speakers may need to consider case stacking in particular contexts in order to accept it (e.g., spoken context).
-However, judgment studies also show that Korean speakers judge double accusative ditransitives as unacceptable yet they are not completely avoided when completing sentences.
-In fact, case stacking is difficult for speakers to accept in most situations unless a particle such as man ‘only’ or kkaci ‘even’ intervenes between the dative and nominative case markers, such as the following example:
+The nature and assignment of -ka in the context of case stacking is an ongoing debate.
+In addition, the acceptance of case stacking in Korean-speakers may vary upon context.
+Some speakers may need to consider case stacking in particular contexts to accept it (e.g., spoken context).
+However, judgment studies also show that Korean speakers judge double accusative ditransitives as unacceptable, but they are not completely avoided in completing sentences.
+In fact, case stacking is difficult for speakers to accept in most situations unless a particle such as man 'only' or kkaci 'even' intervenes between the dative and nominative case markers such as the following example:

-Although case-stacking has been used in various inflectional suffixes in other languages, in Korean, it is ungrammatical to stack the negator before a predicate.
-This is different from the restrictions on multiple occurrences of the negative prefixes in Korean, which states that a predicate can have only one of these prefixes, resulting in ungrammaticality in forms such as *pul-pul-A, *pi-pi-A, etc. However, the short-form negation an(i) can precede a negative prefix such as pu(l)-, pi-, and mi-, but not before another short-form negation of an(i) itself.
-This results in attested forms such an(i) pul-kanungha- ‘impossible’, and an(i) pi-kwahakceki- ‘unscientific’, as well as unattested forms like *an(i) an(i) kanungha-, and *an(i) an(i) kwahakceki-.
+Case stacking has been used in various inflectional suffixes in other languages, but it is ungrammatical in Korean to stack the negator before a predicate.
+That is different from the restrictions on multiple occurrences of the negative prefixes in Korean, which states that a predicate can have only one of these prefixes.
+That results in the ungrammaticality of forms such as *pul-pul-A, *pi-pi-A, etc. However, the short-form negation an(i) can precede a negative prefix such as pu(l)-, pi-, and mi- but not before another short-form negation of an(i) itself.
+That results in attested forms such an(i) pul-kanungha- 'impossible', and an(i) pi-kwahakceki- 'unscientific', as well as unattested forms like *an(i) an(i) kanungha-, and *an(i) an(i) kwahakceki-.

 Sumerian

-In Sumerian, affixes are arranged in a specific order in the noun phrase, such that affixes may not necessarily be directly attached to nouns.
+In Sumerian, affixes are arranged in a specific order in the noun phrase and so may not necessarily be directly attached to nouns.
 The phenomenon is known as double case marking or case displacement.